lukasz-szymkowiak/lszymk.github.io/index.md

 And you can include links, like this [link to fast.ai](https://www.fast.ai).
 Posts will appear after this file.

-##Nice to start this wonderful journey
+# Nice to start this wonderful journey

-it is where it starts yay 6/18/2023
+It is where it starts 6/18/2023